GregoryCannon/Room47/README.md

 ## Register ##

-As a Pomona student, you must register with a username, password, and student ID.
+As a Pomona student, you must register with a valid username, password, and student ID.

 ## Draw a room ##